Jello salad

 Jello salad is an American salad made with flavored gelatin, fruit, and sometimes grated carrots or (more rarely) other vegetables.
 Other ingredients may include cottage cheese, cream cheese, marshmallows, nuts, or pretzels.
-Jello salads were popular in the 1960s and are now considered retro.
+Jello salads were popular in the early 20th century and are now considered retro.

 Because of its many elements, the result has speckled bits of interior color against a colored gelatin background, and so the dish can be appreciated for its colorful visual appeal.
 For example, a jello salad might have green from a lime-flavored gelatin, brown from nuts or pretzels, white from bits of cottage cheese, and red and orange from fruit cocktail.
-Therefore, it has a "salad appearance" (small pieces of food) although it's held firm in gelatin (like aspic).
+Therefore, it has a "salad appearance" (small pieces of food) although it is held firm in gelatin (like aspic).
 The "salad" theme is more pronounced in variants containing mayonnaise, or another salad dressing.
 When the dish has plain gelatin instead of sweetened gelatin, the use of vegetables is more common (e.g. tomato aspic).